 - When a child needs a dose smaller than the manufactured dose

-- When a patient cannot tolerate a dye, preservative. or has an allergy in a manufactured medicine
+- When a patient is allergic to or cannot tolerate a component of a manufactured medicine

 - When a route of administration needs to be altered due to nausea or some other ailment